By Jen Rapanos, LMSW, RCYT

 Jen Rapanos, LMSW, RCYT is a child and adolescent psychotherapist working in private practice.
 She is the owner of Well-Bean, LLC which is committed to providing services & programs that foster the emotional & mental well-being of youth.
 Well-Bean offers child & adolescent psychotherapy, yoga & mindfulness classes, wellness workshops and education & training for parents and educators.

 © Copyright 2018 Well-Bean, LLC.
 All rights reserved. www.wellbeankidsyoga.com

-Mindfully Taking Care of Me From A to Z
+Mindfully Taking Care of Me from A to Z Poster

 Printed on durable, matte and museum-quality archival paper.
-12 x 18.
-Shipping is Free!
+12" x 18".
+FREE Shipping!